v1

 You may want to queue or forbid simultaneous runs to ensure that resources are not updated with conflicting configurations.

-Provide secrets securely to a template
+Provide secrets securely to a release flow

 Manage release flows